mtgjson/mtgjson-website/docs/changelog/mtgjson-v5/README.md

 ## 5.2.0
 Release Date: 2021-12-20

+### Announcements

+**Welcome to v5.2.0!** With this update we've added a lot of new Card Data Model properties with a focus on Card identification.
+Some thing we've included is signatures, stamps, and finishes.
+Also, some properties were deprecated with various slates of removal.

+We want to remind everyone that while this Changelog can show updates to new Sets that have dropped and our added support for them, MTGJSON will continue to build frequently enough to have this new data without major or minor updates to the application or Changelog.
+You can always see the current build date using the [Meta](https://mtgjson.com/api/v5/Meta.json) JSON file and observing the date property or the date appended to the version number.

 ### Documentation

 #### Changed

-- Changed File models and some Abstract Models to be merged in to the Data Model category for more clarity and ease of use.
+- Changed File models and some Abstract Models were merged in to the Data Model category for more clarity and ease of use.
 This is no way changes how and where the files are downloaded or how their models are formed.

 ### Card Models

 #### Fixed

-- Fixed MDFC cards having the wrong mana value on its face
+- Fixed dual-faced cards having the wrong mana value on its face
-- Fixed `hasAlternativeDeckLimit` for "Seven Dwarves" card
+- Fixed `hasAlternativeDeckLimit` for `Seven Dwarves` card
 - Fixed `isAlternative` for cards in the `CMR` and `JMP` sets
-- Fixed "Grist, the Hunger Tide" not being a valid commander card
+- Fixed an issue where `Grist, the Hunger Tide` was not a valid commander
+- Fixed an issue where duplicate UUID's were being set on "AAFR" tokens
 - Fixed an issue where `releaseDate` was not getting set on "flip" cards
 - Fixed an issue where flavor names were not set correctly for certain foreign cards
 - Fixed an issue caused by a source having its printed text not providing line breaks
-- Fixed duplicate UUID's on [Card (Token)](/data-models/card-token/) model for "AAFR" tokens

 #### Added